NRLParticipation/NRL-Cookbook/docs/team-managers/shift-reminders.md

 ---

-## High complexity: Volunteer Shift Engagement Suite
+## High complexity: Volunteer shift engagement suite

 Use this when coordinating complex rosters, multiple communication channels, and dynamic updates for volunteers.